Reopening Chicago: Mayor Lori Lightfoot announces shared streets plan, 6 pilot corridors

-The plan will close down some city streets in order to make more room for pedestrians and cyclists.
-It comes one day after Lightfoot announced the city would be moving into Phase 3 of reopening on Wednesday.
+It comes one day after Lightfoot announced the city would be moving into Phase 3 of reopening on June 3.

-Reopening Chicago: Mayor Lori Lightfoot sets June 3 date for Phase 3 reopening
+Leland Avenue in Lincoln Square is the first of many streets in the city to be shared with pedestrians.

-Chicago Departments of Transportation Commissioners Gia Biagi and Rosa Escareno joined Lightfoot in her announcement Friday.
+With a toddler and dog in tow, Alex and Maggie Galambos said it's hard to socially distance on the crowded sidewalks.
+That's why the Lincoln Square family and other residents support the city's new plan to partially close Leland Avenue.

 The six pilot streets included in the program are: